 Tipping isn’t expected in Cambodia, but is appreciated.
 Feel free to tip drivers and restaurant staff if you feel the service has been good.

 Internet access is growing in Cambodia.
 Internet cafes are easily found in large cities, but the speed may be slower than what you’re used to.

-Mobile phone coverage is generally good in urban areas, but can be patchy and less reliable in rural areas.
-Ensure global roaming is activated on your phone before you arrive in Cambodia.
+Mobile phone coverage is generally good in Cambodia’s urban areas, but may not be available in rural areas.
+Ensure global roaming is activated with your service provider before leaving home.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance